It’s not just male/female or man/woman. A beginner’s guide to sex and gender diversity.

 People might say they are trans men or trans women.
 Usually trans men like to be called ‘he’ and trans women ‘she.’

 Some people identify as trans but live as cis.
-Some people want to live as a their trans self sometimes and their cis self at other times, often people want to ‘transition’ to live as their trans self.
+Others want to live as a their trans self sometimes and their cis self at other times.
+Often people want to ‘transition’ to live as their trans self.
 Some trans people decide to go for gender realignment, which is where they decide to have various hormone treatments, cosmetic treatments and sometimes surgery to help them to feel more like themselves.
 This is available on the NHS (as it should be) but there are long waiting times because of massive under-funding by the government.
 For more about that visit the NHS page on trans.

 Some people are non-binary, this means that they don’t fit the gender binary of being ‘man’ or ‘woman’.
 Genderqueer is a frequently used label for this which may include people having no gender or 2 or more genders or being really fluid about their gender.
 Instead of saying ‘him’ or ‘her’ their pronoun may be ‘they’ (yes grammar pedants, they is a singular word too) or ‘ze.’
 Here’s a great interview with CN Lester about being genderqueer.